fpereiro/proof/notes.md

 4. copy
    - 3arg c: 1) if there's a 3arg between the schwas and the first two consecutive blanks, find it, take the character printed to its left and print it on the leftmost free F-square; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
 5. copy and erase
+So, 3arg ce, if it finds 3arg, will take the character printed to its left and print it on the leftmost free F-square; go back to where 3arg was found, delete it and -> 1arg; otherwise, go to the square after the two consecutive blanks and -> 2arg.
+So 2arg ce, for each of the 2args that are between the schwas and the first two consecutive blanks, will take each of the characters printed to their left and print them on the leftmost free F-square; after that, go to the square after the two leftmost consecutive blanks and -> 1arg.
+So 3arg ce2, for each of the 2args that are between the schwas and the first two consecutive blanks, will take each of the characters printed to their left and print them on the leftmost free F-square; then do the same process for each of the 3args that are between the schwas and the first two consecutive blanks; after that, go to the square after the two leftmost consecutive blanks and -> 1arg.
+4arg ce3, for each of the 2args that are between the schwas and the first two consecutive blanks, will take each of the characters printed to their left and print them on the leftmost free F-square; then do the same process for each of the 3args that are between the schwas and the first two consecutive blanks; then do the same process for each of the 4args that are between the schwas and the first two consecutive blanks; after that, go to the square after the two leftmost consecutive blanks and -> 1arg.
 6. replace
 7. copy and replace
 8. compare